 When creating your marketing strategy, it’s important to consider which types of market targeting you’re going to use.
 I mean, that is if you’re including segmentation and targeting in your strategy.
-Which you don’t have to… but if you want to get ahead of those crucial competitors then you probably should.
+Which you don’t have to… but if you want to get ahead of those pesky competitors then you probably should.

 So what are market targeting strategies?

 Essentially, your targeting strategy involves evaluating each segment’s attractiveness and, from there, choosing which segment to enter.
 And a brand’s choice tends to be based on which segment they think will bring the company the most value.
 Establishing your potential customer base and choosing how broadly or narrowly you wish to market to these prospective consumers is key to your brand’s success and longevity.

 There are 4 primary targeting strategies used by businesses, and that’s what we’re going to delve into now.

 To lay it out visually, the 4 targeting strategies look something like this…